career-match/career-match.github.io/index.md

 The Github Organization for this project can be found [here](https://github.com/career-match/)

 ## Overview
-(taken from [here](https://courses.ics.hawaii.edu/ics314f21/morea/final-project/reading-project-company-connector.html) as a starting point)
-_The problem_: Many UH computer science and engineering students want to learn about internship and job opportunities, but currently they must wait until a company decides to visit the campus or send out some sort of announcement.
-There is no efficient way for students to understand the “landscape” of internship and job opportunities that might be available in the future, so they can prepare for them now.

-_The solution_: The Company Connector web application provides a new way for local and non-local companies who want to recruit students from UH to make their (potential) opportunities known to students.
-At the same time, students can create profiles on the site with their interests.
+Career Match provides a new way for connecting companies with a matching system.
+Students can select their skills to match with companies or browse companies with zip-code to find out geographic preference.
+The recruiter also can explore students' profiles with the interest and skills that the company is looking for.
 The site can match students to employers and vice-versa.

 ## Approach
 Instead of sending out announcements each year, a company can create a page in the site that lists: